open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 This level builds upon 4 ☆ publication, and helps to build a joined up web of data.

-An example of publication at this level would involve including organisation URIs to point to company registers, budget URIs to point to budget lines, and spending URIs to point to spending information.
+An example of publication at this level would involve including organization URIs to point to company registers, budget URIs to point to budget lines, and spending URIs to point to spending information (i.e. using web links to identify things, with those web links returning data on the things identified.).

 For simplicity, the OCDS does not yet include URI fields at all points of the standard, but these can be added as extensions in collaboration with 5 ☆ linked data publishers.

 #### Stepping up
 Whatever level you are at - publishing data is only part of the process.
-It is important to also [engage with users](http://www.opendataimpacts.net/engagement/) and to think about how to build your open data back into your organisational processes, closing the feedback loop.
+It is important to also [engage with users](http://www.opendataimpacts.net/engagement/) and to think about how to build your open data back into your organizational processes, closing the feedback loop.

 ## Examples